nasserdr/digiRhythm/README.md

     activity + DFC.
 -   [ ] Create a function that visualizes all daily activities with control over the number of columns.
+-   [ ] Create a function that visualize the boxplot of activity per hour from day to day.

 **TO DO - UTILITIES AND DOCUMENTATIONS:**